 Inventory levels shift up and down seasonally, so this graph (now) looks at changes in average inventory over a 12 month period.
-We are seeing different trends in inventory levels by price range with the most notable changes being the 48% decline in inventory levels under \$200K and the 49% decline in the \$200K - \$300K number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would take less than one month (!!) to go through the under \$200K and under \$300K inventory.
+We are seeing different trends in inventory levels by price range with the most notable changes being the 51% decline in inventory levels between \$200K and \$300K, the 44% decline in the under \$200K of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would take less than one month (!!) to go through the under \$200K and under \$300K inventory.
 Many consider a six month supply to be a balance between buyers and sellers.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges in our local real estate market.
-The graph above illustrates that while it would take between five and six months to sell all of the homes currently for sale over \$400K if the same
+The graph above illustrates that while it would take around three months to sell all of the homes currently for sale over \$400K if the same number